-- Using a cold compress to relieve engorgement: Ice packs or chilled cabbage leaves can be used after a breastfeeding session, to reduce pain and swelling of engorged breasts.
-These should not be used before a breastfeeding session, as this might hamper the flow of milk.
+- Using a cold compress to relieve engorgement: Ice packs or chilled cabbage leaves can be used after a breastfeeding session to reduce pain and swelling of engorged breasts.
+These should not be used before a breastfeeding session, which might hamper the milk flow.

-- Use a hot compress or have a warm shower before breastfeeding, but for only a few minutes to reduce engorgement and get the milk flowing easily.
+- Use a hot compress or warm shower before breastfeeding, but for only a few minutes to reduce engorgement and get the milk flowing easily.

 - Use gentle breast massage before and during breastfeeding.

 - Relaxing during breastfeeding will also help drain your breasts more effectively.